ivoras/EncryptedNotepad2/README.md

 # Current status

-Alpha version - major features are done (de/encryption's complete), but there's space for improvement, especially in UX.
+Alpha version - major features are done (de/encryption is complete), but there's space for improvement, especially in UX.

 # Experiment in sustainable Open Source